Skycake1/3dRenderer/README.md

 This is a simple little project that mainly exists so I can learn how to use opengl, originally I wanted it to be a game engine and then I realised how crazy in scope that is.

+I am currently implementing basic lighting and going further from there